 What's so good about All About My Bow?
-There is loads of really useful and fascinating information which you can access at any level of ability.
+There is loads of really useful and fascinating information you can access at any level of ability.
 If you're a beginner, there are so many new things to learn.
 If you're more advanced, you can gain so much because, as you already understand the technical terms and the basics of bowing, you can go deeper and focus on the more subtle aspects of this teaching.
 It deepens your understanding of complex techniques.

 I am still marvelling at how much we value your instruction.
 Your ideas are so wonderfully shared!